fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 Service
 -------

-A service represents a functionality which uses or modifies a data.
-A service is always associated to a data.
-For example, an image data can have a reader service, a writer service, a visualization service or a processing operator.
+A service represents a functionality which uses or modifies data.
+A service is always associated with a datum.
+For example, image data can have a reader service, a writer service, a visualization service or a processing operator.

 Service type
 ~~~~~~~~~~~~

 Some service categories exist in FW4SPL.
 These categories are called *service
 types* and are represented by an abstract class.
-The basic service types are :
+The basic service types are:

-- ``io::IReader`` : base interface for reader services.
+- ``io::IReader``: base interface for reader services.
-- ``io::IWriter`` : base interface for writer services.
+- ``io::IWriter``: base interface for writer services.
-- ``fwGui::IActionSrv`` : base interface to manage action from a button or a
+- ``fwGui::IActionSrv``: base interface to manage action from a button or a
   menu in the GUI.
-- ``gui::editor::IEditor`` :  base interface to create new widget in the GUI.
+- ``gui::editor::IEditor``:  base interface to create new widget in the GUI.
-- ``fwRender::IRender`` : base interface to create new visualization widgets in
+- ``fwRender::IRender``: base interface to create new visualization widgets in
   the GUI.
-- ``fwServices::IController`` : Does nothing particularly, can be considered as
+- ``fwServices::IController``: Does nothing in particular but can be considered as
   a default service type to be implemented by unclassified services.

 All services require a type association and must inherit from an abstract